Martin Aspinwall: Career

 Aspinwall became a first team regular in the next two years, and played for Wigan at centre in the 2003 Super League Grand Final which was lost to Bradford Bulls.

 At the end of his contract, which ran out in October 2005, Wigan allowed Martin to become a free-agent.
 He had made 107 competitive appearances for Wigan, scoring 24 tries.
 He quickly signed for Super League rivals Huddersfield, where he played in the 2006 Challenge Cup Final defeat by St. Helens at Twickenham.
 He was also Giants top try scorer in his first season with 15.

 In October 2006, Aspinwall was named in the 25-man Great Britain Tri-Nations squad to tour Australia and New Zealand.
 His 2007 season was cut short in July when he suffered an horrific cruciate knee injury against Warrington, ruling him potentially 12 months on the sidelines.

-However he made a very speedy recovery and has been named in the England training squad for the 2008 Rugby League World Cup.
+However he made a very speedy recovery and was named in the England training squad for the 2008 Rugby League World Cup.

 Aspinwall was not offered an extension to his contract beyond the end of 2010, and linked up with Super League side Castleford.
 In June 2011, Aspinwall was jailed for four months for dangerous driving.
 After serving his sentence, he moved to Hull F.C. for the 2012 season, and played 27 games for the club before signing a one-year contract with Leigh at the end of the season.
 Aspinwall played till the end of the 2014–2015 season with Leigh before being released.

 For the start of the 2016 season Aspinwall signed for Barrow Raiders one a one-year deal with the option of a second.